Condor-Performance-Modeling/how-to/llvm/LLVM_INVESTIGATION_SUMMARY.md

 6. **Scheduling Priority**: Once fused, the instructions are given higher scheduling priority, ensuring that they remain adjacent in the instruction stream and that their fused execution can occur without interference from other instructions.

 Through these steps, `fuseInstructionPair` ensures that the target instructions are correctly paired and fused during the scheduling process.
 The result is a more efficient execution pipeline, with fused instruction pairs executing as a single micro-operation.
 However, this is limited to two instructions at a time in the current implementation, as reflected in the assertion within the code.

-This fusion mechanism is particularly beneficial in architectures like RISC-V, where certain pairs of instructions, such as load and arithmetic operations, can be fused to reduce execution time and improve overall performance.

 ## MatInt and Other Processor Features